zontiveros/hiveary-logs/README.md

 SSH user1 disconnect <br/>
 SSH user2 disconnect <br/>

-On the next pass, the entropy level of the remaining position (position 1) is suffciently high that it satifies our condition to qualify as a variable.
+On the next pass, the entropy level of the remaining position (position 1) is sufficiently high that it satisfies our condition to qualify as a variable.
 We would then create our final clusters as there are no remaining cluster position candidates.

 **Final Pass**